Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable7.md

 **User 2:**

 - What do you think of the product?
-  - Could be integrated into
+  - Could be integrated into other products.
 - Do you prefer the biometric login to regular password login?
   - Regular is comfy to use, but this could grow on me.
 - How easy was it to navigate through the product?